PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 #### 7. Side Bar Functionality and Pathway Information
 ##### a).
 Side Bar Functionality
 ![SideBar_Image0](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/SideBar_Image0.png)
-*Fig.8a.
+*Fig. 8a.
 Side bar functionality.*
-The side bar, located on the left side of the interface, displays a list labelled (**A**) in (**Fig.8b**) of top-expressed pathways.
+The side bar, located on the left side of the interface, displays a list labelled (**A**) in (**Fig. 8b**) of top-expressed pathways.
 The number of pathways shown depends on the number previously selected by the user.

 ![SideBar_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/SideBar_Image1.png)
-*Fig.b.
+*Fig. 8b.
 Sorting pathways and expanding/collapsing the side bar.*

 **Sorting Pathways:** To sort pathways, click the "Sort" button (**B**) which opens a dropdown menu with two main sorting options; alphabetical order in either ascending or descending sequence.

 **Expanding and Collapsing the Side Bar:** For the user to collapse the side bar and expand the main display view, click the arrows at the top right corner (**C**).
 To reopen the side bar, click the same arrows on the collapsed bar (**D**).

 ![SideBar_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/SideBar_Image2.png)
-*Fig.8c.
+*Fig. 8c.
 Merging tabs within the side bar.*

 If the [Search](#b-search) and [Customise](#a-customise) tabs are added to the side bar, the user can easily switch between them by clicking the relevant icon or section name.
 The currently active section will be highlighted (**E**).